torvalds/linux/Documentation/admin-guide/workload-tracing.rst

 =================

-As mentioned earlier, we used strace to trace perf bench, stress-ng and paxtest workloads to show how to analyze a workload and identify Linux subsystems used by these workloads.
+As mentioned earlier, we used strace to trace perf bench, stress-ng and paxtest workloads to show how to analyze a workload and identify GNU/Linux subsystems used by these workloads.
 Let's start with an overview of these three workloads to get a better understanding of what they do and how to use them.